keypuncher69/Python-Projects/Typing Tracker/README.md

 Basically, all you need to do is just run this program and the computer does everything else for you and shows you the progress of your typing speed averaged over 5 tries.

 I did create an executable version of the program, however it was too large to upload to GitHub.
+All you need to do is run the typingtracker.py file.

 Skills utilized:
 * Python